 App.
-8 Emission limits for co-incineration in cement kilns
+8Emission limits for co-incineration in cement kilns

 An environmental monitoring program should be implemented (for the test burns and the coprocessing) to monitor the emissions.
 The following values from the European Community are given as guidelines for the monitoring of the gas emissions for any burning in cement works.
-See http://ec.europa.eu/environment/wasteinc/newdir/2000-76_en.pdf.
+See http://europa.eu/legislation-summaries/environment/waste-management/128072 en.htm.